 A series of important road projects have been delivered successfully under Colombia’s current national transport development programme.
 These new links include both tunnel and bridge construction projects.

-One of the most recent and most notable projects completed has been for the construction of the Tunel de la Linea.
+One of the most recent and most notable projects completed has been for the construction of Colombia's Tunel de la Linea.
 This 8.6km connection is the longest tunnel in Latin America and forms a key stretch of the 47km Via Cruce de la Cordillera Central route, that will link Calarca with Cajamarca.
 The tunnel faced many challenges during its construction, including geological and financial issues.
 These pushed back the date of its opening until recently.